 Diagnosis and Treatment:

-Diagnosis typically involves a combination of physical examinations, blood tests, biopsies, and imaging tests such as X-rays or ultrasounds to determine the extent of the disease.
+The treatment typically comprises from a mixture of biopsies, physical tests testing blood and imaging tests such as ultrasounds or Xrays to evaluate the severity of the problem.

 Prognosis and Support: